soumojit-dev/Python/README.md

 - 🛠️ Developers brushing up on syntax or logic
 - 🎯 Competitive programming learners (upcoming additions)
 - 🤖 AI/ML enthusiasts (upcoming additions)
+42. set_op.py
+- set operations : union, intersection, difference, symmetric difference, Common Elements in Two and Three Sets, Check Subset Relationship, Unique Words in a sentence (using split()), Set to List and List to Set Conversion
 🤝 Contributing
 Want to add your own Python programs?
 Feel free to fork the repo and raise a pull request! 🚀